 2. Significant plans have been made to orient students to the manipulatives and corresponding classroom procedures.

-3. The lesson involves active participation of each student.
+3. The lesson involves the active participation of each student.

 4. The lesson plan includes procedures for evaluation that reflect an emphasis on the development of reasoning skills.